ExtendRealityLtd/VRTK/README.md

   bow and arrow example, where the bow can be picked up and tracked to the controller, whilst the other controller is responsible for picking up arrows to fire in the bow.

+  * **024_CameraRig_ExcludeTeleportLocation:** A scene that shows how to exclude certain objects from being teleportable by either applying a named Tag to the object or by applying a Script of a certain name.
+  In the scene, the yellow objects are excluded from teleport locations by having an `ExcludeTeleport` tag set on them and the black objects are excluded by having a script called `ExcludeTeleport` attached to them.
+The `ExcludeTeleport` script has no methods and is just used as a placeholder.

 ## Contributing